 Carbon Reduction Program

-is a new federal program created by the Bipartisan Infrastructure Law that will provide Oregon $82 million over five years to fund projects that reduce greenhouse gas emissions from transportation.
+is a federal competitive grant program created by the 2021 Bipartisan Infrastructure Law.
+The program will provide Oregon $82 million over five years to fund projects that reduce greenhouse gas emissions from transportation.

-Eligible entities for the Small Urban and Rural call for projects are counties, cities, tribal governments, and local and state transportation agencies representing urbanized and rural areas with less than 200,000 population.
+Eligible entities for Small Urban and Rural grants are counties, cities, tribal governments, and local transportation agencies representing urbanized and rural areas with less than 200,000 population.

 What projects are eligible